Last updated on February 24th, 2021 at 09:34 am

 What Is A Door Lining?

-A door lining, or a door lining set is the name given to the constituent parts of the door frame, and includes the head, the jambs and the sill.
+A door lining, or a door lining set is the name given to the constituent parts of the door frames, and includes the head, the jambs and the sill.
 Also sometimes called a door casing (or simply ‘frame’), it is used for both hanging the door and also for dressing the door opening to hide the stud wall and plasterboard that can look a little unsightly.

 What Is A Sash Door?